TokamakUI/Tokamak/README.md

 or not a custom Hook. ⚠️

-In the future version Gluon will provide a linter able to catch violations of Rules of Hooks in compile time.
+In the future version Gluon will provide a linter able to catch violations of Rules of Hooks at compile time.

 ### Why do Rules of Hooks exist?